kyle-stevens/kyle-stevens/README.md

 ## About Me
-<p>I am an Arizona State University Alumni with a Master of Computer Science Degree in Computer Science(Cybersecurity) and a Bachelor of Science in Computer Science(Software Engineering).
+<p>Software Engineer at Microchip Technology working on provisioning of cryptographically secure microchips and devices.
+Working with RSA and ECC encryptions, and automated testing and software qa for product.
+Arizona State University Alumni with a Master of Computer Science Degree in Computer Science(Cybersecurity) and a Bachelor of Science in Computer Science(Software Engineering).
 I participated in competitive underwater robotics with ASUR at ASU working as a developer(2018-2022), Software Lead(2020-2021), and Vice President(2021-2022).
 During this time I worked on developing I2C communication protocols, robot controls, and performed research into camera vision control guidance.</p>
 <br />